cultuurnet/apidocs/projects/uitdatabank/docs/search-api/filters/booking-availability.md

 All events and places created in UiTdatabank have a `bookingAvailability` property.
 The bookingAvailability indicates whether there are still tickets or seats available for an event.

 > The bookingAvailability only indicates whether there are still tickets or seats available for an event.
-It does not provide information about any cancellations or date changes, which are instead indicated by the [status](/status.md).
+It does not provide information about any cancellations or date changes, which are instead indicated by the `status`.

 ## Using the bookingAvailability parameter